Kaustubhsw9/Retail-Sales-PowerBI-Analytics/Documents/Data_Quality_Report.md

 | ALL Columns |       0        | Valid  |

 Conclusion:- No missing values were identified in the dataset.
 All 21 Columns contain complete records, indicating good data quality and making the dataset suitable for analysis and dashboard development.

+## 3. Duplicate Analysis
+Duplicate checks were performed on key identifier columns Row ID
+  * Duplicate Records Found: 0
+  * status: Valid

+  Order ID
+  * Duplicate ID were Identified.
+  * This is expected because a single order can contain multiple products.

+  Product ID
+  * Duplicate Values were identified.
+  * This is expected because the same product can be sold multiple time across different orders

+  Conclusion
+  No Duplicate records found in Row ID column, confirming that each transaction record is uniquely identified.
+Duplicate Order IDs and      Product ID are valid business scenarios and do not indicate data quality issues.  .